 - Be thoughtful and thorough.
 Without proper planning, you can abuse, even misuse AI data.
 Have a clear plan of what insights you need, and how you will ensure that the data you collect is anonymous and secure.
 Think about the security credentials of all the components and systems you use.

-While there’s much to consider when it comes to AI, if you understand the technology, what exactly you need, and follow a few basis steps, it can significantly up your digital signage game.
+While there’s much to consider when it comes to AI, if you understand the technology, what exactly you need, and follow a few basis steps, it can significantly up your Digital Signage game.

-Find out more about AI and what it can do for your digital signage plans in our latest Digital Signage Explored episode with Raffi Vartian here.
+Find out more about AI and what it can do for your Digital Signage plans in our latest Digital Signage Explored episode with Raffi Vartian here.